 What is shame?

 Shame is one of our most powerful emotions.
-In its positive form, it presents as humility.
-In its mildest incarnations, it’s shyness or embarrassment.
+In its mildest incarnations, it’s embarrassment.
 But shame.
-Big, toxic shame is unspoken, secretive and destructive.
+Big, awful shame is unspoken, secretive and destructive.
 It wounds us and ultimately it can wound our sense of self.
 We all have internal stories that we tell ourselves.
 You’ll recognise yours when you see it:

 - I’m not good enough